De motu corporum in gyrum: Theorem 3

 Theorem 3 now evaluates the centripetal force in a non-circular orbit, using another geometrical limit argument, involving ratios of vanishingly small line-segments.
 The demonstration comes down to evaluating the curvature of the orbit as if it were made of infinitesimal arcs, and the centripetal force at any point is evaluated from the speed and the curvature of the local infinitesimal arc.
 This subject reappears in the Principia as Proposition 6 of Book 1.

 A corollary then points out how it is possible in this way to determine the centripetal force for any given shape of orbit and center.

 Problem 1 then explores the case of a circular orbit, assuming the center of attraction is on the circumference of the circle.
 A scholium points out that if the orbiting body were to reach such a center, it would then depart along the tangent.
 (Proposition 7 in the Principia.)

 Problem 2 explores the case of an ellipse, where the center of attraction is at its center, and finds that the centripetal force to produce motion in that configuration would be directly proportional to the radius vector.
 (This material becomes Proposition 10, Problem 5 in the Principia.)

 Problem 3 again explores the ellipse, but now treats the further case where the center of attraction is at one of its foci.
 "A body orbits in an ellipse: there is required the law of centripetal force tending to a focus of the ellipse."
 Here Newton finds the centripetal force to produce motion in this configuration would be inversely proportional to the square of the radius vector.
-(Translation: 'Therefore, the centripetal force is reciprocally as L X SP², that is, (reciprocally) in the doubled ratio [i.e. square] of the distance ... .')
+(Translation: 'Therefore, the centripetal force is reciprocally as L X SP², that is, (reciprocally) in the doubled ratio [i.e., square] of the distance ... .')
 This becomes Proposition 11 in the Principia.

 A scholium then points out that this Problem 3 proves that the planetary orbits are ellipses with the Sun at one focus.
-(Translation: 'The major planets orbit, therefore, in ellipses having a focus at the centre of the Sun, and with their radii (vectores) drawn to the Sun describe areas proportional to the times, altogether (Latin: 'omnino') as Kepler supposed.')
+(Translation: 'The major planets orbit, therefore, in ellipses having a focus at the center of the Sun, and with their radii (vectores) drawn to the Sun describe areas proportional to the times, altogether (Latin: 'omnino') as Kepler supposed.')
 (This conclusion is reached after taking as initial fact the observed proportionality between square of orbital period and cube of orbital size, considered in corollary 5 to Theorem 1.)
 (A controversy over the cogency of the conclusion is described below.)
 The subject of Problem 3 becomes Proposition 11, Problem 6, in the Principia.